Perovskite solar panels: an expert guide

 Perovskite solar panels are a type of solar panel that uses perovskite materials as the active layer to generate electricity from sunlight.Ā

-Itā€™s a bit complicated, but the term ā€˜perovskiteā€™ can actually refer to two things - either a natural crystalline material first discovered in Russiaā€™s Ural Mountains, or a manmade crystal structure that incorporates the natural material of the same name.Ā
+Itā€™s a bit complicated, but the term ā€˜perovskiteā€™ can actually refer to two things - either a natural crystalline material first discovered in Russiaā€™s Ural Mountains, or a manmade material that imitates the crystal structure of the natural material.

 In the context of perovskite solar panels, itā€™s the manmade crystal structure thatā€™s used in the manufacturing process.